Published on August 6, 2021

 5. Use History Mode

-It’s essential for SEO for your website to have clean, easy-to-read URLs.
+Having clean, easy-to-read URLs is essential to have a strong SEO performance.
 By default, Vue’s URLs contain hashtags (#).
 Instead, we want URLs that read like exampledomain.com/about-us.

 For this, we can use the following code: